Uses of Resistor with its Practical Applications ...

 Uses of Resistor

-We know that one of the main uses of resistor is to control the flow of current.
-In a resistor, electrons have a collision with ions which slows down the flow of electricity and lowers the current and also produces heat.
-If a resistor is said to have high resistance then it means less current flows in it for the given voltage.
+We recognize that one of the primary functions of a resistor is to regulate current flow.
+In a resistor, electrons collide with ions, causing a reduction in the flow of electricity, and subsequently decreasing the current while generating heat.
+A resistor with high resistance signifies that less current will flow through it for any given voltage.

 RELATED ARTICLES: